dart-lang/language/working/0158 - Enhanced Enum/feature_specification.md

   int compareTo(T other) => this.index - other.index;
 }

-// With type argument, mixin and interface. enum Complex<T extends Pattern> with EnumComparable<Complex> implements Pattern {
+// With type parameter, mixin and interface. enum Complex<T extends Pattern> with EnumComparable<Complex> implements Pattern {
   whitespace<RegExp>(r"\s+", RegExp.new),
   alphanum<RegExp>.captured(r"\w+", RegExp.new),